melsman/mlkit/README_SMLSERVER.md

 Point your browser to http://localhost/web/

-## Building SMLServer from the sources with postgresql access
+## Building SMLserver from the sources with postgresql access

 Additional requirements: